 The origins of the Atlanta design firm TSW trace back to 1980, with the founding of its predecessor firm Hull-Mozley Associates.
-The two principals of that firm, Rob Hull and James Mozley, worked previously as part of visionary developer Charles Fraser’s in-house planning team at the Sea Pines Company.
+The two principals of that firm, Rob Hull, and James Mozley, worked previously as part of visionary developer Charles Fraser’s in-house planning team at the Sea Pines Company.
 Fraser, considered by many to be the “father of the modern master planned community”, was responsible for a number of acclaimed coastal resort developments including Sea Pines Plantation on Hilton Head Island, as well as Kiawah Island Resort, Amelia Island Plantation, and Palmas del Mar in Puerto Rico.
 An important hallmark of the Sea Pines planning methodology was a rigorous grounding in McHargian principles of environmental design.
 Several of Fraser’s protégés went on to be seminal figures themselves in the development industry, and strong advocates of this approach to planning.

 Hull, trained at UMass as a Landscape Architect, was Fraser’s Director of Planning for Kiawah.
-Together with Mozley, an architecture graduate of Georgia Tech, they had worked extensively on this and Fraser’s other projects, and assembled an impressive portfolio and an extensive network of industry contacts.
+Together with Mozley, an architecture graduate of Georgia Tech, they had worked extensively on this and Fraser’s other projects and assembled an impressive portfolio and an extensive network of industry contacts.
 Prior to starting Hull-Mozley Associates, Hull was engaged by EDAW to open their office in Atlanta, and Mozley worked briefly for Arvida (at the time, the largest residential developer in Florida) as a project manager.
 This background and “in-the-trenches” experience provided a unique platform for Hull-Mozley to provide planning and development consulting services to the burgeoning master-planned community industry.

 The new three-man firm set up offices at DeKalb-Peachtree Airport in the old navy office building adjoining the Epps Air Service hangar, down the hall from the storied Downwind Lounge.
-Hull, an accomplished pilot and small plane owner, believed this would be an advantageous location for both the firm and their fly-in clients.
+Hull, an accomplished pilot, and small plane owner believed this would be an advantageous location for both the firm and their fly-in clients.
 This belief proved questionable at best.

 In 1985, Hull and Mozley parted ways.
 Tunnell chose to remain with Mozley, and together with two other staff members they started Mozley Company, relocating back downtown to offices in the historic Rhodes Haverty Building at Peachtree and Broad Streets (now a Marriott Residence Inn).
-The new firm continued to provide planning and landscape architecture services to an expanding client base of primarily master-planned community, resort, and multifamily clients.
+The new firm continued to provide planning and landscape architecture services to an expanding client base of a primarily master-planned community, resort, and multifamily clients.

-Shortly thereafter, Tunnell invited Jerry Spangler, a former architecture school classmate at University of Tennessee, to join the firm.
+Shortly thereafter, Tunnell invited Jerry Spangler, a former architecture school classmate at the University of Tennessee, to join the firm.
 Jerry moved to Atlanta from Knoxville, where he had been working for several years with McCarty Holsaple Architects.
 Jerry’s architectural experience broadened the firm’s capabilities, but Mozley, who had never practiced as a licensed architect, was not keen on providing architectural services, so the firm continued to focus on planning and LA work.

 In 1989, Jim Mozley accepted an offer from client JMB Realty to take over management of their development interests on the island of Maui in Hawaii, where Mozley Company had been consulting for several years.
 He sold the firm to Tunnell and Spangler, who founded Tunnell-Spangler & Associates (TSA) in 1990.
-Bill and Jerry continued to deliver services to Mozley (in Maui and at Molokai Ranch, and then to Palmetto Bluff when Mozley returned to South Carolina) and to much of Mozley Company’s former client base.
+Bill and Jerry continued to deliver services to Mozley (in Maui and at Molokai Ranch, and then to Palmetto Bluff when Mozley returned to South Carolina) and too much of Mozley Company’s former client base.

-Bill and Jerry, both licensed architects, wanted to add architecture to TSA’s menu of services, and began soliciting clubhouse clients.
-Stone Harbor, Jerry’s first clubhouse design, won several awards, and launched a new and successful dimension of the firm’s practice that expanded into other sports facility types.
+Bill and Jerry, both licensed architects, wanted to add architecture to TSA’s menu of services and began soliciting clubhouse clients.
+Stone Harbor, Jerry’s first clubhouse design, won several awards and launched a new and successful dimension of the firm’s practice that expanded into other sports facility types.
 They gradually expanded staff, with Bill directing most of the firm’s planning work and Jerry heading up the architecture practice.
 In 1991 they invited Mack Cain to come on board as the first Director of Landscape Architecture.

 When it was announced in 1993 that Atlanta would host the 1996 Olympics, Bill, Jerry, and Mack immediately began positioning the firm for a piece of the resulting cascade of sports facility design work that would be required.
 TSA assembled and led design teams that were selected to design the tennis venue at Stone Mountain (with Bill as lead), and the equestrian venue, now known as the Georgia International Horse Park, in Conyers (led by Jerry).
 Ironically, TSA was second runner-up in the selection process for the whitewater canoe venue, on the Ocoee River in Tennessee, which was awarded (much to our dismay!) to a team led by Tom Walsh, then representing the Pickering Firm based in Memphis.
 Tom had moved to Atlanta to pursue Olympic work for Pickering, and quickly made inroads into the Atlanta market, also winning the commission to re-master plan Piedmont Park for the newly-formed Piedmont Park Conservancy.